palominodb/mysql-stats-to-graphite/README.md

     --graphite-port GRAPHITE_PORT Graphite port (default: 8080)
     --use-graphite        Send stats to Graphite (default: False)

-*RDS users will probably need to use both the --no-replication-client and --no-super flags to prevent errors.*
+*Note: RDS users will probably need to use both the --no-replication-client and --no-super flags to prevent errors.*